-Luann De Lesseps Says That She’s Often ‘Shocked By’ A Number Of Things Ramona Singer Says
+Luann de Lesseps Says That She’s Often ‘Shocked By’ A Number Of Things Ramona Singer Says

 Luann de Lesseps is spilling the dirt on a number of her co-stars, including Ramona Singer.

-As fans of the show know, Luann and Ramona have had somewhat of a roller coaster of a relationship at times with the most recent cat fight coming on last weeks’ episode of The Real Housewives of New York City.
+As fans of the show know, Luann and Ramona have had somewhat of a roller coaster of a relationship at times with the most recent catfight coming on last weeks’ episode of The Real Housewives of New York City.
 During a clambake at Barbara’s house, the two women got into a bit of a tiff and de Lesseps opened up about it to The Hollywood Life.

 “Ramona does and says a lot of things that I’m shocked by.
 It’s like, really?
 How did you come up with this story?” she shared.

 “I wasn’t pleased with her.
 She was talking about me getting kicked out of the party [Chris Burch’s], which didn’t happen.”

 She goes on to say that she and Ramona have had somewhat of a funny relationship over the past few years since Ramona says a lot of crazy things and makes up stuff from time to time.
 But she doesn’t always take things as seriously with Ramona as she does with other friends like Dorinda Medley.